Chapter 11. Tuning a Red Hat OpenStack Platform environment

 You can use NTP to synchronize clocks in your network in the millisecond range, and you can use PTP to synchronize clocks to a higher, sub-microsecond, accuracy.
 An example use case for PTP is a virtual radio access network (vRAN) that contains multiple antennas which provide higher throughput with more risk of interference.

-The implementation of the PTPv2 protocol in the Red Hat Enterprise Linux (RHEL) kernel is linuxptp
+The implementation of the PTPv2 protocol in the Red Hat Enterprise Linux (RHEL) kernel is linuxptp.

-program for hardware time stamping.
+The linuxptp package includes the ptp4l program for PTP boundary clock and ordinary clock synchronization, and the phc2sys program for hardware time stamping.
 For more information about PTP, see: Introduction to PTP in the Red Hat Enterprise Linux System Administrator’s Guide.

 Chrony is an implementation of the NTP protocol.
-The two main components of Chrony are chronyd
+The two main components of Chrony are chronyd, which is the Chrony daemon, and chronyc which is the Chrony command line interface.

 For more information about Chrony, see Using the Chrony suite to configure NTP in the Red Hat Enterprise Linux System Administrator’s Guide.